deenyshomar/C-tutorials/functions_and_variables/README.md

-These are the gear started in C
+#These are the gear starter in C